sucicf1/zoyyarjesenje/README.md

 ### The data

 The data you'll be using for this exercise is located in `./src/database`.
-There are 2 files, one has the data for all the locations (should be used for the locations list component) and the other has the data of one location (should be used for the location detail component).
+There you'll find the `locations.json` file which has all the locations and their information you'll need for this exercise (name, description, image, teammembers...).

 ## The exercise